It's Time to Put an End to Manual Workflow Management Processes

 "Automated workflow management happens instantaneously, without human intervention."

-Consider payroll processing: On any given day, payroll departments are usually inundated with requests, questions and concerns from both internal users and external agents.
+Consider payroll processing.
+On any given day, payroll departments are usually inundated with requests, questions and concerns from both internal users and external agents.
 Managing each task one by one can be extremely time-consuming, as a department member will need to identify the issue, determine who is best-equipped to handle it and then subsequently assign it to that individual.
 In a vacuum, that may not seem terribly arduous, but multiply it by a hundred, and it becomes much more problematic.

-Workflow management software can automatically convert incoming emails into trackable tickets, identify the issue at hand and assign it the proper person.
+Workflow management software can automatically convert incoming emails into trackable tickets, identify the issue at hand and assign it to the proper person.
 A high-quality solution like Issuetrak can even automatically send alerts to the assignee based on type or priority, making sure no issue is left unattended for too long.
 This all happens instantaneously, without human intervention.
-Staff members have one less headache to deal with, and far more time to tackle other pressing issues.
+Staff members have one less headache to deal with and far more time to tackle other pressing issues.

 There's no reason to continue coping with manual processes.
 Automated workflow management solutions are here to alleviate those pain points once and for all.
 Our Product Experts are ready when you are!